 Seborrheic dermatitis

-Seborrheic dermatitis is a chronic skin condition characterized by redness, scaling, and sometimes itching, especially in areas with a high density of sebaceous glands.
-These areas include the scalp, face (particularly the nose, eyebrows, forehead, and ears), chest, and back.
-Seborrheic dermatitis can occur in people of any age, but is most common in infants (known as “head disease”) and adults between the ages of 30 and 60.
+Seborrheic dermatitis is a chronic skin condition characterized by redness, scaling, and sometimes itching, primarily in areas with a high density of sebaceous glands.
+These areas include the scalp, face (especially the nose, eyebrows, forehead, and ears), chest, and back.
+Seborrheic dermatitis can occur in people of any age, but it is most common in infants (known as cradle cap) and adults between 30 and 60 years old.

 Causes and risk factors